mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 In single-Organization SSO, claimed domains belong to each Organization.
 In Shared SSO, claimed domains belong to the Admin Organization and are shared by any Linked Organizations.

-In single-Organization SSO, SCIM groups in the IDP map to a Team in Mixpanel, using, with the IDP group name matching the Mixpanel Team **name**.
-I Shared SSO, SCIM groups in the IDP map to Linked Organizations, with the IDP group name matching the Linked Organization's **SCIM Name**.
+In single-Organization SSO, SCIM groups in the IDP map to a Team in Mixpanel, with the IDP group name matching the Mixpanel Team **name**.
+In Shared SSO, SCIM groups in the IDP map to Linked Organizations, with the IDP group name matching the Linked Organization's **SCIM Name**.

 ## Setting Up Shared SSO